-Enterprise users make use of Oracle Internet Directory, which is a part of the Oracle Identity Management infrastructure.
+Enterprise users can also make use of Oracle Internet Directory, which is a part of the Oracle Identity Management infrastructure.
 If your organization uses a third party directory like Active Directory to store and manage user entries, then you can integrate it with Oracle Internet Directory to manage Enterprise User Security.

 Kerberos authentication for enterprise users can make use of tickets issued by a kerberos Key Distribution Center (KDC) running with Microsoft Active Directory.